duanewg/windows-server-2016-active-directory/README.md

 </p>

 # Windows Server Essentials 2016 Deployment
-Installed and configured Windows Server Essentials 2016 Active Directory for a non-profit organization, enabling centralized user management and secure access to resources.
+Installed and configured Windows Server Essentials 2016 for a non-profit organization, enabling centralized user management and secure access to resources.

 ## Environments and Technologies Used